seb1080/webOneBiteAtaTime/basics/authentication/auth.md

 - JSON Web Encryption (JWE)

-- Base64url is a group of similiar binary-to-text encoding schemes that represent binary data in a ASCII string format by translating it into radix-64 representation with url safe character.
+- Base64url is a group of similar binary-to-text encoding schemes that represent binary data in a ASCII string format by translating it into radix-64 representation with url safe character.

 - HMAC: